 General policies and regulations are not listed in order of priority.

-Environment Impact Mitigation
+Environmental Impact Mitigation

 Policies

 All shoreline use and developments should be carried out in a manner that avoids and minimizes adverse impacts so that the resulting ecological condition does not become worse than the current condition.
 This means assuring no net loss of ecological functions and processes and protecting critical areas identified in Section 6 that are located in shoreline jurisdiction.
 Should a proposed use or development potentially create significant adverse environmental impacts not otherwise avoided or mitigated by compliance with this Program, the Administrator should require mitigation measures to ensure no net loss of shoreline ecological functions.